View Fact Sheet printable PDF

 - More than 11,000 are IT directors, managers, consultants and related staff.

-- Nearly 9,000 are security directors, managers, consultants and related staff.
+- More than 9,300 are security directors, managers, consultants and related staff.

 - More than 2,600 CISAs are CEOs, CFOs or equivalent executives.

-- SC Magazine selected CISA as a finalist of the 2013 “Best Professional Certification Program” in the Professional Awards category for the third year in a row.
-CISA was named a finalist by a panel of chief information security officers (CISOs) at major corporations and large public-sector organizations.
-CISA won the Best Professional Certification Program award in 2009.
+- SC Magazine selected CISA as a finalist of the 2014 “Best Professional Certification Program” in the Professional Awards category for the fourth year in a row.

-- CISA was noted as having gained 20% in average market value from 1 April to 1 October 2012 and was listed as a Highest Paying certification in Foote Partners IT Skills and Certifications Pay Index™ (ITSCPI).
-To make this list, a certification has to be averaging a pay premium in excess of the equivalent of 10% of base salary.
+- CISA was noted as having gained 20% in average market value from 1 April to 1 October 2012 and was listed as a highest-paying certification in Foote Partners IT Skills and Certifications Pay Index™ (ITSCPI).
 CISAs are earning premiums that place them in the top 7% of all 268 certifications currently being reported.

-- CISA was listed as the fourth-highest-paying certification in the 2012 IT Skills and Salary Survey by Global Knowledge and TechRepublic.
+- CISA was listed among the four highest-paying certifications in the 2012 IT Skills and Salary Survey by Global Knowledge and TechRepublic.

 - CISA is recognized as one of the “Top Five Security Certifications” in a Global Knowledge blog post.